rsm-hcd/AndcultureCode.JavaScript.Core/CONTRIBUTING.md

 # How to Contribute

 ## Considerations
-This repo is now distributing packages for both module loaded applications as well as global distrubtion for things such as websites.
+This repo is now distributing packages for both module loaded applications as well as global distribution for things such as websites.
 What this means is:

 1. When adding new peer dependencies to this repo, please make sure to handle them appropriately within [webpack.config.js](./webpack.config.js).
 2. Please add any new needed `<script />` peer dependency references to  [sample-global-distro.html](./sample-global-distro.html).